Tours of the school – to book your place on a tour please contact the school office by email

 All admissions to St. Aidan’s, other than those to our Nursery, are managed by Haringey Council.
 At St Aidan’s, we are committed to providing high quality education to children in our neighbourhood.
 Some will have special educational needs (SEN) or a disability.
 The arrangements for admitting these children are the same as for all others.

-Children join Reception at the beginning of the academic year (1st September – 31st August) in which they will be five.
-We are currently running socially distanced tours of the school.
-Please contact the school office to book a place.
+Children join Reception in the September following their fourth birthday.
+If you would like to have a tour of the school please contact the school office to book a place.
 During the summer term parents and carers of children who have been offered places are invited to an introductory meeting at which details of the school day are discussed.

 Parents whose children are not offered places at the school due to classes being over subscribed are entitled to appeal against the decision to the Local Authority.

 Children transfer to secondary school at the end of Year 6 when they are 11.
 Application forms and information about secondary schools are provided at meetings held at the beginning of that year, in the Autumn Term.
 Parents and carers are encouraged to attend one of these meetings to discuss the process.